Out of the box, Domino limits the size of a file that can be uploaded through the Web UI to 550MB.

 Note: If you are using our cloud environment, the CLI client has a max file size of 5GB.
 This is a limitation of AWS S3.
 If your file is larger than 5GB, contact firstname.lastname@example.org

-Using wget or an interactive session within Domino
+Using wget or a workspace session within Domino

 We'll walk through using a shell script.